chocolatey/choco-wiki/How-To-Host-Feed.md

 ## Host your own server
 There are a few types of package repositories, [folder/unc share](#local-folder--unc-share), [simple server](#simple-server), the sophisticated [package gallery](#package-gallery), and the more sophisticated [commercial package repositories](#commercial-package-repositories).

+## Recommendations
+From the Chocolatey Software team, our current recommendations for organizational use are Artifactory, Nexus, or ProGet.
+All are quite robust, and two of those options can be used without cost.
+For more information, see [commercial package repositories](#commercial-package-repositories).

 ### Known Hosting Options
 Some of these options also work from a non-Windows hosting perspective.
 See [Non-Windows Hosting](#non-windows-hosting).